vectordotdev/vector/website/docs/reference/sources/file.md

 #### ignored_header_bytes

 The number of bytes to skip ahead (or ignore) when generating a unique fingerprint.
 This is helpful if all files share a common header.
-See [File Identification](#file-identification) for more info.
+See [Fingerprinting](#fingerprinting) for more info.

 </Field>